 Painting interior shed walls in pastel shades or vibrant colours will complement its intended purpose bringing a uniqueness to your shed.
 Adding an entrance mat, some pictures or shelves to the walls completes the transformation.
 Paint all 4 walls the same colour, go for the 2 and 2 approach or paint all four walls in different colours.
 The possibilities are endless.

 How to protect shed interiors

 The key to a shed transformation is picking the right products and colours.
-Here we’ve short listed just a couple that should cover most styles and tastes.
+Here we’ve short listed just a couple of the more popular garden paints and oil-based wood treatments that should cover most styles and tastes.

 Wood oils for interior shed care